-Operators of hotels, in general, possess the ability to adjust room rates daily to reflect the effects of inflation.
-Competitive pressures may, however, limit the operators' ability to raise room rates.
+Operators of hotels generally can adjust room rates daily to reflect the effects of inflation.
+Competitive pressures may, however, limit the operators' ability to do so.

 With respect to other real estate investments, with the exception of leases with tenants in multifamily properties, we expect to include provisions in our tenant leases designed to protect us from the impact of inflation.
 These provisions will include reimbursement billings for operating expense pass-through charges, real estate tax and insurance reimbursements, or in some cases annual reimbursement of operating expenses above a certain allowance.
 Due to the generally long-term nature of these leases, annual rent increases may not be sufficient to cover inflation and rent may be below market.
 Leases in multifamily properties generally turn over on an annual basis and do not typically present the same issue regarding inflation protection due to their short-term nature.
-As of June 30, 2015, we have not entered into any leases.
+As of September 30, 2015, we have not entered into any leases.